Embracing "Maslow Before Bloom" in Education

 - 3 min read

-Welcome to today's episode of the EduMagic Podcast, where we explore the crucial aspects of education that go beyond curriculum and assessments.
-I'm your host, Dr. Sam Fecich, and today we're diving into a concept that every educator should embrace: "Maslow Before Bloom."
+Welcome to today's episode of the EduMagic Podcast!
+Here, we explore crucial aspects of education that extend beyond curriculum and assessments.
+I'm your host, Dr. Sam Fecich, and today we're diving into a concept every educator should embrace: "Maslow Before Bloom."

 Understanding Maslow's Hierarchy of Needs

-Before we delve into Bloom's Taxonomy and the intricacies of curriculum design, let's take a step back and understand Maslow's Hierarchy of Needs.
+Before we delve into Bloom's Taxonomy and the intricacies of curriculum design, let's take a step back.
+We need to understand Maslow's Hierarchy of Needs.
 This psychological theory, developed by Abraham Maslow, outlines the fundamental needs that every human must meet to thrive.
 These needs range from basic physiological requirements like food and shelter to higher-level needs such as self-esteem and self-actualization.

 The Importance of Maslow in Education

-The phrase "Maslow Before Bloom" isn't just trendy educational jargon; it's a mindset that reminds us to see and support our students as humans first.
-Before expecting them to perform academically, students need to feel safe, seen, and supported.
+The phrase "Maslow Before Bloom" isn’t just trendy educational jargon.
+It's a mindset that reminds us to see and support our students as humans first.
+Before expecting students to perform academically, we need to ensure they feel safe, seen, and supported.
 This means addressing their physical, emotional, and social needs.
-When students feel secure and valued, they're more likely to engage and succeed in their academic pursuits.
+When students feel secure and valued, they engage more in their academic pursuits.

 Practical Strategies for Educators